Stolen Fire

 What This Means for Clients

 For architects, developers, and building operators, our vigilance means fewer RFIs, fewer redesigns, and fewer delays.
-Projects run smoother, risks get caught before they cost money, and headaches are avoided entirely.
+Meaning that projects run more smoothly, risks get identified before they become costly, and headaches are avoided entirely.

 As one of our design managers put it: “The problems we prevent are the ones no one ever hears about because we caught them before they could exist.”